usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 2. Dependency injection
 3. Automatic Swagger documentation

-FastAPI gave us a huge productivity and code quality boost.
-Coming from a frameworkless PHP  backend, pretty much *anything* would've given us a productivity boost.
+FastAPI gives us a huge productivity and code quality boost.
+Coming from a frameworkless PHP  backend, pretty much *anything* would give us a productivity boost.

 Recently, I evaluted if GraphQL would be a good fit for our platform.
-I wanted to know if traditional way a REST API is built was slowing us down on the frontend or on the backend.
-My conclusiion was overwhelmingly: no. GraphQL is not a good fit for us, and I'll explain why.
+I wanted to know if the traditional way a REST API is built was slowing us down.
+My conclusion was overwhelmingly: no. GraphQL is not a good fit for us, and I'll explain why.

 ## GraphQL